Why the Dead Sea Is One of Jordan’s Must-Visit Wonders

 Kempinski Hotel Ishtar Dead Sea

-The highlight for most guests is the Ishtar Spa, which is often described as one of the finest spa facilities in the Middle East.
-It offers a huge range of treatments using Dead Sea minerals, hydrotherapy pools, steam rooms, and serene relaxation areas.
-Many travellers book the property specifically for the spa, making it an ideal retreat for wellness-focused trips.
+The highlight for many guests is the Ishtar Spa, often considered one of the finest spa complexes in the Middle East.
+It offers an extensive range of treatments using Dead Sea minerals, alongside hydrotherapy pools, steam rooms, and tranquil relaxation areas.
+Many travellers choose this hotel specifically for its wellness offering, making it ideal for a dedicated spa-focused stay.

 Mövenpick Resort & Spa Dead Sea

-The Zara Spa is one of the Dead Sea’s most established wellness centres and a major draw for guests.
-It offers thermal pools, hydrotherapy, mud treatments, massages, saunas, and steam rooms, all using local Dead Sea minerals.
-The spa’s size and quality make it a top choice for travellers who want a full-day wellness experience.
+The Zara Spa is a major highlight and one of the most established wellness centres in the region.
+It features hydrotherapy pools, saunas, steam rooms, and a wide range of treatments using Dead Sea minerals.
+The size and quality of the spa make it a strong choice for travellers planning a full-day wellness experience rather than a quick visit.

 Hilton Dead Sea Resort & Spa